How often should you mop a floor?

 - Wipe up spills immediately.
 This is especially important when stains and sticky spots occur.
 The longer you leave spills on your wood floors, the greater chance of permanent staining and damage.

 - Use rugs and mats.
 Add rugs and mats to high-traffic areas and spots where water damage might occur.
 For example, if you have hardwood flooring by your front door, a rug can help protect the floor from being scuffed up by rocks and other debris.
-Additionally, if you have wood floors by a sink, a mat can keep the hardwood dry.
+Additionally, if you have wood floors by a sink, a mat will help keep them dry.

 - Protect your floors from furniture.
 Cover furniture feet with felt or another soft material to prevent scratching.